 Breast reconstruction is a surgical procedure used to restore a woman's breast to a normal shape and size after mastectomy (entire breast removed) or after lumpectomy (part of the breast is removed).
 This can be achieved by either using the patient's own tissue or using implants (prosthetics).
 If the nipple and areola (darker area around the nipple) are also removed during the mastectomy, then both can be reconstructed following completion of breast “mound” reconstruction.

 Although breast reconstruction is considered to be an integral part of the healing and recovery process, it is not appropriate for everyone.
 Reconstructive efforts should not interfere or complicate the treatment of breast cancer.
 The primary goal of the initial surgery is to treat breast cancer and at the same time plan for a reconstruction if the patient is a good candidate.

 Who is a candidate for breast reconstruction?

-When considering restorative options, the first decision for a woman to make is whether or not they are interested in a reconstructive procedure.
-If so, then one has to consider the next question of whether reconstruction should be done at the time of the mastectomy or be “delayed” until the breast cancer treatment is completed.
-At times, even if a patient desires to have “immediate” (at time of mastectomy) reconstruction, their surgical team may recommend that a “delayed” procedure carries less of a risk and less interference with the cancer treatment.
+When considering restorative options, a woman's first decision is whether or not she is interested in a reconstructive procedure.
+If so, then one has to consider the next question of whether reconstruction should be done at the time of the mastectomy or be delayed until the breast cancer treatment is completed.
+At times, even if a patient desires to have immediate (at time of mastectomy) reconstruction, their surgical team may recommend that a delayed procedure, which may carry less of a risk and less interference with the cancer treatment.

 Many women opt to have reconstructive surgery after breast cancer surgery.
 Reconstructive procedures can use implants or tissues obtained from other locations in the body.
 These procedures can be done at the time of mastectomy, or they may be performed months or even years later.